 - a.
 Areas that have an environmental need for sewer due to 1) a group of documented failing septic systems; or 2) proximity to sensitive bodies of water that are unsuitable for on-site septic systems according to the Kitsap County Health District. - b.
-Areas used or planned for development that serve a public need, such as a public school. - c.
-Areas designated for commercial and mixed use.
+Areas used or planned for development that serve a public need, such as a public school.

-- d.
+- c.
+Areas designated for commercial and mixed use. - d.
 Areas designated for residential use at densities of four units to the acre (R4) or greater. - e.
 Areas planned for an increase in density through a special planning area process.

-Plan and design treatment facilities that re-use treated wastewater for irrigation, recharge, and other non-potable uses.
+When utilities plan, renovate, or build treatment facilities, require utilities to consider constructing facilities that facilitate the Plan and design treatment facilities that re-use of treated wastewater for irrigation, recharge, and other non-potable uses.
 Require that facilities be consistent with health and safety considerations and consider financial impacts to ratepayers and taxpayers.

-Improve the quality of effluent discharged to Puget Sound.
+Require utilities to consider methods to improve the quality of effluent discharged to Puget Sound.